run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/configuring-automatic-actions/batch-batch-processing.md

     SQL]; status; cron expression that defines the routine execution time and the context of the routine to be executed in the system);

-    Example of "Clase Java" content:
+    Example of "Class Java" content:
     ```html
     br.com.centralit.citcorpore.quartz.job.JobConfiguracaoAberturaAutomaticaViaEmail
     ```